aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Krūmāju, jaunaudžu un augļudārzu platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** First, agricultural parcels declared as short term coppice were selected from the [Rural Support Service's information on declared fields](#Ch04.02) and rasterised to match inputs.
-Then orchards and shrubs-low forest stands from [Landscape classification](#Ch05.03) are selected (values equal to 420 or 620 were reclassified to value 1, others as 0).
-The first layer was then covered over the second.
-Once covered, layer was aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
+**Procedure:** First, agricultural parcels declared as short term coppice are selected from the [Rural Support Service's information on declared fields](#Ch04.02) and rasterised to match inputs.
+Then orchards and shrubs-low forest stands from [Landscape classification](#Ch05.03) are selected (values equal to 420 or 620 are reclassified to value 1, others as 0).
+The first layer is then covered over the second.
+Once covered, layer is aggregated to EGV resolution with the workflow `egvtools::input2egv()`, which calculates the arithmetic mean and thus resulting in cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
 At the